Behaviour that interferes with a resident’s right to study, sleep, and learn or is a nuisance to the surrounding community is not permitted.

 - Friday & Saturday Evenings: 1:00 a.m. to 8:00 a.m.

 - Final exam periods: 23 hours a day

 Residents are expected to modify use of an area (e.g.. outdoor basketball court, lounges, crossroads) during quiet hours to avoid study interference.
 High levels of bass or music from speakers or other equipment is prohibited at all times.
 Weekend Quiet Hours may be adjusted in relation to major midterms.
 Consideration Hours are in effect 24 hours a day, 7 days a week.

 Students are not permitted to participate in potentially destructive activities that may cause personal injuries and/or property damage (i.e. sports played indoors, using inline skates, bicycles, skateboards, or hoverboards within residence or running in the hallways).

 Actions that adversely affect oneself or others, or have the potential to, as a result of not adhering to the RCLS.
-This includes failing to remove yourself from a situation that in and of itself contravenes the RCLS or violating a condition from a previous violation (eg. guest probation, posting, etc.), or engaging in behaviour related to a COVID-19 expectation (e.g. failing to wear a face covering).
+This includes failing to remove yourself from a situation that in and of itself contravenes the RCLS, violating a condition from a previous violation (eg. guest probation, posting, etc.), or engaging in behaviour related to a COVID-19 expectation (e.g. failing to wear a face covering).

 Initiating, supporting, or participating in pranks that are inappropriate, disruptive, offensive, and/or damaging are prohibited.